Plan for Re-opening

 · Signage will be placed on the locked doors to keep people from touching the door handles.

-· Signage will be in place to remind parishioners of the entrance and exit, and to follow the guidelines of the Tulsa Health Department and the CDC.
+· Signage will be in place to remind parishioners of the entrance and exit, and to follow the guidelines of the THD and the CDC.

 · Personal belongings must stay with each individual, and not be placed in the narthex during the in-person worship service.

 The restrooms will be limited to the one in the narthex, the Bride’s Room and the Common Room.

 · Only one person at a time will be in a restroom.

 The passing of the Peace occurs by a head nod, a wave, or a friendly smile.

 · There will be no physical contact during the passing of the Peace.

 The maximum capacity in the nave currently for the Sunday 8:00 a.m. service is now 50 people.
 (It was capped at 30 attendees prior to Feb.
 2021. and service time was 8:30 a.m. prior to Feb.
 28, 2021.)